streathamchess/streathamchess.github.io/_posts/2018-08-12-robin_simon.md

 newpgn: true
 ---

-It’s not often of our members’ games features in a GM video, especially when our man is complimented on his play.
+It’s not often one of our members’ games features in a GM video, especially when our man is complimented on his play.
 But Robin ‘Hacker’ Haldane has done it again, to maintain his 50% record against the ‘Ginger GM’ Simon Williams (+1, =2, -1).
 The game was played in round four of the Battersea Summer League: with our squad appearing under the dodgy title “Mean Streats”, courtesy of Richard Tillett’s fertile imagination (it gets worse: our second team’s moniker was “Dire Streats”).

 The link to Simon’s video is at the end.
 He is graciously generous in his praise; and provides an interesting insight into his own mindset for the game.
 For his part, Robin didn’t shirk the fight, coming at his opponent (also well-known for a certain belligerence at the board) right out of the opening, and then tenaciously holding on for a draw in the notoriously difficult R & B v R ending.